aottolin/aottolin/README.md

 built-in commands, signal handling, and memory management to prevent errors.

-**Philosophers:** this project is a training to multi-threads/multi-process programming with the use of mutex Other projects:
+**Philosophers:** this project is a training to multi-threads/multi-process programming with the use of mutex
-**Workers_hs:** A personal project to solved a problem to control extra hours in my work.